 Flowable fill can also be placed through incremental lifts.
-After calculating the point where floatation will occur, the initial lift can be filled just below the point of floatation.
+After calculating the point where flotation will occur, the initial lift can filled just below that point of flotation.
 The second and each successive lift can be placed after the flowable fill has set.
-Anchoring of the pipe is till recommended to ensure that the required line and grade of the pipe is maintained.
+Anchoring of the pipe is still recommended to ensure that the required line and grade of the pipe is maintained.